hyosung11/Launch-School/journal.md

 Score: 17/26 (65.38%)

 11:22 Done reviewing JS101 Lesson 2 Quiz 1.
 I still need to make Anki cards later.
 Surprised that I got some questions wrong because of subtle distinctions and other questions that I struggled with I got right.
 Go figure.
 On to Lesson 3.

+11:53 Finally getting around to soccer skills practice now.

+12:23 Time for lunch.
+Got through swings.

+12:48 Taking a few minutes after lunch to look at Lesson 3: Practice Problems > 2.
+Practice Problems: Easy 1

+13:16 Finished TGUs and now need to take a shower before we leave.